 The connectivity between the Mozambique Channel and northern Madagascar and regions farther north, will be explored using in-situ drifter data.
 The in-situ drifter data from both the Global Drifter (https://www.aoml.noaa.gov/phod/gdp/index.php) and Argo (https://argo.ucsd.edu/data/) programmes will be used in this study.

 The main methods of unsupervised learning to be applied are primarily deterministic approaches, the K-means clustering and Self Organizing Maps which will be used for feature detection and investigating relationships between biological and physical parameters.
 A stochastic deep learning model, the Boltzmann Machines, will be explored.

 The INSPIRE DTP programme provides comprehensive personal and professional development training alongside extensive opportunities for students to expand their multi-disciplinary outlook through interactions with a wide network of academic, research and industrial/policy partners.
-The student will be registered at the University of Southampton and hosted at [INSERT HOST ORGANISATION/DEPARTMENT].
+The student will be registered at the University of Southampton and hosted at NOC, Southampton.
 Specific training will

 • computational, statistical and machine learning methods required for the analysis of the remotely sensed and in situ data